Fog clings to the cliffs of Point Reyes as tule elk step quietly through fields where dairy cows once grazed.

 While some community members see the settlement as the loss of a long-standing way of life, many environmentalists view it as a long-overdue opportunity for ecological restoration.

-Tule Elk Reserve Sighs
+Tule Elk Reserve Signs

 “Former ranchlands are going to be now managed for restoration and conservation,” said Jeff Miller, a senior conservation advocate at the Center of Biological Diversity.
 “It's an opportunity to bring back coastal prairie, coastal grasslands, native plants, and provide a lot of habitat, not just for elk, but all kinds of other native wildlife out there.”